IgoRamli/serverless-demo/k8s/README.md

 - Write down `microservices` as your cluster name.
 - Select the cluster location of your choice.
 - Go to **Security** tab, and check the **Enable Workload Identity** list.
-- Leave all of the other field with their default values, and click **Create**
+- Leave all of the other field with their default values, and click **Create**.
 - Wait a few minutes.
 Your cluster will be provisioned shortly!

 ### Step 2: Create Google Service Accounts